Bin-Cao/TCLRmodel/README.md

 Output:
 data classification structure tree in pdf format（Result of TCLR.pdf)
 ## About
-Proposed by Tong-yi Zhang and Bin Cao et al., and maintained by Bin Cao.
+Proposed by Prof. Tong-yi Zhang and Mr. Bin Cao et al., and maintained by Bin Cao.
 Please feel free to open issues in the Github or contact Bin Cao
-(bcao@shu.edu.cn) in case of any problems/comments/suggestions in using the code.
+(bcao@shu.edu.cn) in case of any problems/co
+mments/suggestions in using the code.
 Please download at Releases ——> TCLR_upload_files!